JT-Mark/Spades-Java/README.md

 # Spades-Java

-First full Java program to emulate a game of Spades!
+My first full Java program to emulate a game of Spades!